OWASP/www-project-proactive-controls/docs/archive/2018/0x01-about-owasp.md

 # About OWASP

+!!! warning "New Version Available!"

+    You are looking at the legacy 2018 version of the OWASP Top 10 Proactive Controls.
+The current version is the [OWASP Top 10 Proactive Controls 2024](./../2024/introduction/about-owasp.md)!

 The *Open Web Application Security Project* (OWASP) is a 501c3 non for profit educational charity dedicated to enabling organizations to design, develop, acquire, operate, and maintain secure software.
 All OWASP tools, documents, forums, and chapters are free and open to anyone interested in improving application security.
 We can be found at [www.owasp.org](https://www.owasp.org).

 OWASP is a new kind of organization.
 Our freedom from commercial pressures allows us to provide unbiased, practical, cost effective information about application security.